gatsbyjs/gatsby/docs/contributing/docs-templates.md

 ## Other resources

 If there are other resources you think readers would benefit from or next steps they might want to take after reading your article, add them at the bottom in an "Other Resources" section.
-You can also mention here any resources that helped you write the article (blogposts, outside tutorials, etc.).
+You can also mention here any resources that helped you write the article (blog posts, outside tutorials, etc.).

 - Link to a blog post
 - Link to a YouTube tutorial